lukasmartinelli-alt/graveyard/README.md

-This container repo is only for the dead projects, Projects that have reached a stable state and that I no longer maintain or were discontinued will live in [`lukasmartinelli-deprecated`[(https://github.com/lukasmartinelli-deprecated).
+This container repo is only for the dead projects, Projects that have reached a stable state and that I no longer maintain or were discontinued were archived.
 It contains one branch for each old master branch of the dead repository.

 **Only projects that are older than a year are deleted on the GitHub parent repositories**.